stevenrobertson/sd-docs/report/gpu.md

 ### Shader multiprocessors

-NVIDIA refers to the smallest unit of independent execution as a *shader multiprocessor*, or SM.
-This is

-absolute marketing bollocks.
-We call it a core.

 Each core[^bollocks] in GF110 contains a 128KB register file, two sets of 16
 ALUs, one set of 16 load/store units, and a single set of 4 special function units.
 It also contains two warp schedulers, assigned to handle even- and